1Mill/notes/books/an-elegant-puzzle.md

 * Mentor-mentee relationshp are important from project leads to canidate interviews
 * Hire beyond personal networks to avoid hegemony by using cold sourcing
 * Build networks through cold coffees
-* Tnthusiasm != passion
+* Enthusiasm != passion
 * Make career ladders concrete like policies
   * Start with 3 rungs, iterate as needed
-  * Compare people to the ladder, not each other for promitions
+  * Compare people to the ladder, not each other for promotions
 * As an effective leader you need to explain simply to leadership how your goals (e.g. cold coffee, group chats, etc.) drive business or culture outcomes
 * Crisis designations to retain "important" people should be used rarely and all implications to the ladder sould be considered
 * Specialists are single points of failure